 Julia has an an MSC in Global Governance and an MBA, both from Oxford University and a filmmaking diploma from The New York Film Academy.
 She has two series in development, and is currently writing her first feature.

-Julia is on the advisory board of The Wellbeing Project – an Ashoka-backed organization focused on creating a culture of Wellbeing for change-makers.
+Julia is an Expert Member of The Wellbeing Project – an Ashoka-backed organization focused on creating a culture of Wellbeing for change-makers.